 - Professor Susan Broomhall (ARC Future Fellow and Professor of History) spoke about her world-first research into the diplomatic correspondence of Catherine de’ Medici.

-Meet the Chancellor and Vice-Chancellor
+'Hearts & Minds': High Tea with the Chancellor and Vice-Chancellor

 Learn more about UWA bequests